NumlyYour life in numbers

 Reference table

-Typical UK LTV tiers and rate impact (2025 guide)
+Typical New Zealand LTV tiers and rate impact (2025 guide)

 Frequently asked questions